-Job outlook Garment Repair Seamstress near Toronto (ON)
+Job prospects Garment Repair Seamstress near Toronto (ON)

 The employment outlook will be limited for Tailors, dressmakers, furriers and milliners (NOC 6342) in the Toronto region for the 2019-2021 period.